jerlew96/MyVideoEdit/README.md

 ```
 Introduction:

-This is a homemade video editor developed using C++.
+This is a video editor developed using C++.
 It allows users to perform basic operations on videos, such as cutting, merging, adjusting video effects, and more.
 ```

 Prerequisites: